If you’re looking to start your own production company, you’ve come to the right place. Read on to find everything you need to know.

 Adopt an Entrepreneurial Mindset

-Here are some brilliant books to help you be more ambitious and get in the right state of mind when running your production company:
+Here are a few excellent books to help you be more adventurous and in the appropriate mindset when managing your production company:

 - The Lean Startup by Eric Ries